 People Tree is a UK retailer that has been mastering the eco-fashion business for over 20 years.
 They have worked with fair trade artisans to bring fashionable and ethical items to the public.
 They have been doing eco-fashion so well and for so long that their site boasts this incredible fact:

 “People Tree developed the first integrated supply chain for organic cotton from farm to final product and we were the first organization anywhere to achieve GOTS (Global Organic Textile Standard) certification on a supply chain entirely in the developing world.”

 Sartorially, I find that the brand produces some of the trendiest designs on our list.
 Their stock includes unique graphic t-shirts, a wonderful collarless “grandfather” shirt—pictured above.
 The company also provides versatile office casual chino pants.
 The striped “jumpers”—that’s Brit speak for sweater—are a wardrobe staple for any working man.
 Thanks to the Internet, you can enjoy People Tree’s offerings from across the pond for a small shipping fee.
 (Hint: They often have really great sales!)

 These brands are doing a lot of good and providing some beautiful fashion for men.
-Stay tuned as we have more men’s fashion coming your way in part 2.
+Want more?
+Check out Part 2 of the Men’s Eco Fashion Guide.
 We get to discuss shoes!
 In the meantime, click here for more fair fashion.